galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-online.md

    zosmf.server.SIMBANK.port=2040
    zosmf.server.SIMBANK.https=false
    ```
-1. Edit a file called `credentials.properties` in your `.galasa` folder so that it contains:
+1. Edit a file called `credentials.properties` in your `.galasa` folder.
+Credentials that are held in this file are used by Galasa tests, for example to pass credentials to the application being tested.
+Storing values in this file avoids the need to hard-code credentials inside a test class, enabling the test to run in different environments without changing any test code.
+The following example properties enable the provided Galasa SimBank tests to run on your machine:

    ```properties
    secure.credentials.SIMBANK.username=IBMUSER